 To get started:

 - Log into your PTC account.
-If you don’t have one yet, start a free trial.
+If you don’t have one yet, start a free trial and upload your first file manually.

 All requests to the PTC API require authentication using a token that gives you access to a single project in PTC.